PeterouZh/CIPS-3D/README.md

 [CIPS-3D: A 3D-Aware Generator of GANs Based on Conditionally-Independent Pixel Synthesis](https://arxiv.org/abs/2110.09788).

+:white_large_square: (2021-10-25) Thank you for your kind attention.
+The github star has reached two hundred.
+I will open source the training code in the near future (by the end of November at the latest).

-We are planning to publish the training code here in December.
+:heavy_check_mark: (2021-10-20)  We are planning to publish the training code here in December.
 But if the github star reaches two hundred, I will advance the date.
 Stay tuned :clock10:.

 ## Demo videos